-- Programs– These are broad scope plans comprising wide range of activities interrelated to achieve a major goal.
-After the achievement of goal, this broad plan finally comes to an end.
+- Programs– These are broad-scope plans comprising a wide range of activities interrelated to achieve a major goal.
+After the achievement of the goal, this broad plan finally comes to an end.

 - Projects– Projects are more focused and narrower in scope than the programs.
 They exist to achieve a specific objective.
 One program can have multiple smaller projects.

 2) Standing plans